Artist Residency in Community, Ecology, and Spirituality:

 - Two public presentations: one of your previous art work and one at the end of the residency on what you’ve been working on

-- Submissions are reviewed by Holden Village arts staff, who will evaluate each artist’s materials and select finalists
+- Submissions are reviewed by a Holden Village arts committee, who will evaluate each artist’s materials and select finalists

 WHAT YOU NEED TO APPLY